muhasturk/BMHCrypto/README.md

 BMHCrypto is a pure Swift packages built on CryptoKit, adds useful extensions and ready to use.

 ### Why?
-Pure Swift, I am not gonna reinvent the wheel, package always be based on CryptoKit or whatever released by Apple.
+Simplify usage of cryptographic operation such as hashing, encryption / decryption.
+Pure Swift, I am not gonna reinvent the wheel, package always will be based on CryptoKit or whatever released by Apple.

 ## 📋 Requirements